 Outbound: Arlington Students Travel to Germany

 Arlington students and their chaperone travel to our sister city Aachen and Berlin, the German capital for the outbound portion of the exchange.
-During the two week residence in Aachen the Arlington students are hosted by a German teenager and will experience typical daily life in a way few tourists ever get to see.
+During the two-week residence in Aachen the Arlington students are hosted in a German teenager’s home and will experience typical daily life in a way few tourists ever get to see.
 Each day will feature both organized group activities such as visits to nearby historical and cultural sites, sporting events, bicycling and a team-building rope climbing course.
 Students will get to spend ample free time socializing with new German friends and their families, especially on weekends.

 Students spend the last three days in Berlin, where they stay in a youth hostel in the center of town, take bicycle tours, ride the U-Bahn, and visit the Brandenburg Gate, Berlin Wall, German parliament, and some of the city’s most famous museums and galleries.

 The estimated program cost of the trip is $2,400 and covers airfare, ground transfers, three nights of lodging in Berlin, daily excursions in and around Aachen and Berlin, and the chaperone’s travel expenses.
 The final amount will be determined when the number of participants and the cost of the flights are finalized.